uicrooks/shopify-theme-lab-docs/docs/guide/deployment.md

 ## Manual

-Build and deploy to a `new` theme on the store that you're connected to.
+Build and deploy a `new` theme to the store that you're connected to.

 <CodeGroup>
   <CodeGroupItem title="NPM" active>